McCormick Adds Valarie Sheppard To Its Board Of Directors | ESM Magazine

 Spice maker McCormick & Company has appointed Valarie Sheppard to its board of directors, effective 1 June 2024.

-Sheppard is a former Procter & Gamble executive with more than 35 years of experience in finance and accounting, the company added.
+Sheppard is a former Procter & Gamble executive with more than 35 years of experience in finance and accounting, the company noted.

 Valarie Sheppard